 Color ASCII Art

-I've been intrigued for a while by the idea of making a color version of ASCII art.
-The only color ASCII art I could find online used 24-bit color characters, but that's really cheating.
-Given enough colors we could draw the whole picture using different colored copies of the letter M, but where's the challenge in that?
+but that's really cheating.
+Given enough colors we could draw the whole picture using different colored copies of the letter M,

 24-bit Color ASCII Art (2011)